 Private key protection

-Private keys are stored by means of the Network Service account and marked as non-exportable by default.
+Certificates are stored in an embedded database on the FAS server.
+The associated private keys are stored by means of the Network Service account of the FAS server and marked as non-exportable by default.

 There are two types of private keys:

 - The private key associated with the registration authority certificate, from the Citrix_RegistrationAuthority certificate template.